raspberrypilearning/cd-advanced-app-inventor-sushi/en/step_10.md

 ## Showing locations in a maps app

 Wow!
 You’ve done so much, and the app is nearly finished.
-The last thing to do is to show people how they can get to a place.
+The last thing to do is to show people how they can get to a litter bin.

 In programming they say everyone builds "standing on the shoulders of giants".
 This means that you create programs by using what has already been done.
-In your case, to give people directions to a place, it would be best to use a maps application that's already installed.
+In your case, to give people directions to a litter bin, it would be best to use a maps application that's already installed.

 On Android, this can be done by using the **StartActivity** method.
 This is part of the Android operating system and allows for applications to launch activities such as opening another app, taking a picture, etc. App Inventor can also run this method, but to do so, it needs a new component.